Non-Hausdorff germinal groupoids for actions of countable groups: Non-contracting weakly branch groups of Noce

-In this section we prove Theorem \ref{thm-Md-nonHausd}, namely, that the germinal groupoid $\cG(\partial T, \cM(d),\Phi)$, associated to the action of a weakly branch non-contracting group $\cM(d)$, $d \geq 2$, of automorphisms of a $d$-ary tree $T$, defined below, has non-Hausdorff topology, except possibly when $d=2$.
+In this section we prove Theorem \ref{thm-Md-nonHausd}, namely, that the germinal groupoid $\cG(\partial T, \cM(d),\Phi)$, associated to the action of a weakly branch non-contracting group $\cM(d)$, $d \geq 2$, of automorphisms of a $d$-ary tree $T$, constructed in the paper by Noce \cite{Noce2021}, has non-Hausdorff topology, except when $d=2$.

 For $d \geq 2$, let $T$ be a $d$-ary tree.
 We use the wreath product notation as in \eqref{eq-confusingnotation} to define the generators of $\cM(d)$.
 Note that \cite{Noce2021} uses the alphabet $\cA' = \{1,\ldots,d\}$ in their notation, while we use the alphabet $\cA = \{0,1,\ldots,d-1\}$.
 Thus a group $\cM(d)$, for $d \geq 2$, has the generators